mdn/content/files/en-us/web/svg/attribute/text-anchor/index.md

 ---
 {{SVGRef}}

-The **`text-anchor`** attribute is used to align (start-, middle- or end-alignment) a string of pre-formatted text or auto-wrapped text where the wrapping area is determined from the {{SVGAttr("inline-size")}} property relative to a given point.
+The **`text-anchor`** attribute is used to align (start-, middle- or end-alignment) a string of pre-formatted text or auto-wrapped text where the wrapping area is determined from the {{cssxref("inline-size")}} property relative to a given point.

 This attribute is not applicable to other types of auto-wrapped text.
 For those cases you should use {{cssxref("text-align")}}.
 For multi-line text, the alignment takes place for each line.